Trendit-website/Trendit-api/backend/README.md

 **Description:** Initialize a payment for Monthly Membership fee.
 **Login Required:** True

 This endpoint will set up the payment process for `membership-fee`.
-A Paystack authorization URL will be returned in the response for user to complet their payment.
-Once payment is complete use will automatically be redirected back to the homepage with a Transaction reference in as the query parameter.
-For instance, after a successful payment the user could be redirected to this URL.
+A Paystack authorization URL will be returned in the response for the user to complete their payment.
+Once the payment is complete, the user will automatically be redirected back to the provided callback URL with a Transaction reference as the query parameter.
+For instance, after a successful payment, the user could be redirected to the provided callback URL:

 `https://trendit3.vercel.app/homepage?trxref=bsvxk9cpxx`